How to Handle Web Table in Selenium

 Step 2 – Add the child elements

-The element immediately under <table> is <tbody> so we can say that <tbody> is the “child” of <table>.
-And also, <table> is the “parent” of <tbody>.
-All child elements in XPath are placed to the right of their parent element, separated with one forward slash “/” like the code shown below.
+The element directly under <table> is <tbody>, so <tbody> is the child of <table>.
+Conversely, <table> is the parent of <tbody>.
+All child elements in XPath are placed to the right of their parent element, separated by one forward slash “/” as shown below.

 Selenium Web Table Example